Facts Every Teen Should Know About Copyright And Plagiarism

 Conclusion: The importance of copyright protection lies not only in the fact that these laws protect the rights of the creator of the work, but also, in that these laws encourage people to exercise their creativity rather than recycle ideas that already exist.
 These laws and rules however are not easily understood and so it is up to you, as parents, to make yourselves aware of them and in turn, make your children understand them and their underlying rationale.
 This will result in students understanding their subjects better, creating original works, generating unique ideas and opinions, and thereby contributing to the knowledge base that they are so privileged to access.

-Sushma Sosha Philip is a lawyer with experience in corporate law and IPR.
-She is currently pursuing her Master's degree from the University of Leiden.
+Ms Philip is a lawyer with experience in corporate law and IPR.
+Having obtained her Advanced LLM degree in International Civil and Commercial Law from the University of Leiden, she is a junior associate with J Sagar Associates, Bangalore.

 Disclaimer: The article contains only general information about the laws.
 No part of this article constitutes legal advice of any sort and it cannot be relied on for any legal purpose.